Signature change by a morphism of spectral triples: Connection for even-dimensional manifolds

 \section{Connection for even-dimensional manifolds}

-We are now interested in the way the connection of the previous section manifests itself in the case of the spectral triple of even-dimensional smooth compact manifolds.
+We are now interested in the way the connection of the previous section manifests itself in the case of the spectral triple of even-dimensional smooth compact manifolds, taking $\calA\defeq C^\infty(\Man)\otimes \mathbb{C}^2$\footnote{Taking $\calA\defeq C^\infty(\Man)\otimes \mathbb{C}^2$ is nescessary to present the results in full generality, but we will see that the restriction to $C^\infty(\Man)$ correspond to the case of interest}.
 As shown in \cite{TwistLandiMarti2016}, the twist by the grading is the only way to minimally twist this spectral triple, making this model the canonical way to implement the twisting procedure in this case.
-Moreover, we have seen in the introduction that such a twist is necessary when we start from the algebra $\calA\defeq C^\infty(\Man)\otimes \mathbb{C}^2$ in order to obtain a bounded commutator.
 We will therefore consider the model of the minimal twist of the manifold in this section, as done in \cite{TwistLandiMarti2016, martinetti2024torsion}.

+Following \cite{strohmaier2006noncommutative}, we will keep the standing assumption that $\Man$ is a smooth compact manifold in this section.
+In particular, when the pseudo-Riemannian metric $\gpr$ has Lorentzian signature, $(\Man,\gpr)$ should not be interpreted as a realistic globally hyperbolic spacetime, since compact Lorentzian manifolds are known to contain closed timelike curves and hence to be acausal (see for instance \cite{galloway1984splitting}).
+The constructions below are therefore meant as local, algebraic models at the level of Clifford and Dirac data, illustrating how the twist implements a change of signature, rather than as a full treatment of Lorentzian space-times with their global causal structure.

 In subsection \ref{SubsecWickPar}, we present the two contexts that will be used to present the connection.
 The first context is based on a Riemannian metric with associated Clifford algebra (resp pseudo-Riemannian metric with associated Clifford algebra for the second context).
 We then show how special kinds of fundamental symmetries permit the construction of a generalized parity operator, permitting the signature change.
 In subsection \ref{SubSecDiffST} we show in which cases these fundamental symmetries can be connected with the twist by the grading, and what are the potential generalized spectral triples that we can build from this connection, in order to set up the connection.
 In subsection \ref{SubSectDualMet} we show how the corresponding $\tw$-morphism implements the particular signature change described in subsection \ref{SubsecWickPar}, and we introduce the notion of twisted Clifford algebra.
-The particular case of the 4-dimensional Lorentzian manifold is presented in subsection \ref{SubSec4dlor}.
+The particular 4-dimensional compact pseudo-Riemannian model with Lorentzian signature $(1,3)$ is presented in Subsection~\ref{SubSec4dlor}.